RPCS3/discord-bot/README.md

 This is a tech support / moderation / crowd entertainment bot for the [RPCS3 discord server](https://discord.me/rpcs3) [![RPCS3 discord server](https://discordapp.com/api/guilds/272035812277878785/widget.png)](https://discord.me/rpcs3)

+You can read the design and implementation notes by visiting the folders in the web interface, or from the [architecture overview notes](architecture.md).

 Development Requirements
 ------------------------
 * [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/windows) or newer